upmcplanetracker/ntpd-rs-nts-for-firewalla/README.md

 How to Verify
 -------------

 ### 1\.
-Check Time Sources
+Check Time Sources & Status

 Run:

     ntp-ctl status

-You should see a list of configured NTS servers with their status.
-Look for the `refid` and `st` (stratum).
-A server marked with a `*` in the leftmost column is the current system peer (primary).
-Others may show `+` (acceptable) or `-` (discarded).
-The `reach` field is an octal value: `377` means the server is fully reachable.
+This shows a summary of the system clock (dispersion, delay, stratum) and a detailed breakdown for each NTS source.
+Look for:

+*   **Offset** – how far your clock drifts (in seconds).
+*   **Uncertainty** – the estimated error margin.
+*   **Missing polls** – if a server isn’t responding, this number climbs.
+*   **NTS cookies** – active encrypted sessions; for example, `8/8 available` means the server is fully encrypted and reachable.

+A server with many missing polls or a low cookie count (e.g., `5/8`) may be experiencing temporary connectivity issues, but the daemon will automatically retry.

 ### 2\.
 Verify NTS Encryption

-Run:

-    ntp-ctl status

-Look for lines indicating `NTS: yes` for each server.
-If NTS is active, the connection is authenticated.
-You can also inspect the ntpd-rs journal for NTS-KE (key establishment) handshake successes:
+Look at the **NTS cookies** line for each source in the `ntp-ctl status` output.
+A value of `8/8 available` indicates NTS is fully active for that server.
+If cookies are lower but still present, encryption is working; the daemon manages the pool automatically.

+You can also check the `ntpd-rs` journal for NTS key exchange events:

-    sudo journalctl -u ntpd-rs
+    journalctl -u ntpd-rs --no-pager | grep -i "nts\|new source"

+Successful connections show `new source` messages with the server address.
+Warnings like `error while attempting key exchange … TimedOut` indicate a temporary handshake failure that the daemon will retry.

 ### 3\.
+Validate Configuration

+Confirm that the generated `ntp.toml` is syntactically correct:

+    ntp-ctl validate

+This prints the config file path and `Config looks good` if everything is fine.

+### 4\.
 Confirm Firewall Rules

 Run: